cds-snc/data-lake/docs/data/catalog/bes/crm/salesforce.md

 ## Provenance

-This dataset is extracted daily using a Salesforce python script running in GitHUb.
-Each day the extract process downloads most Salesfoce tables from the CDS instance and upload them to an S3 bucket.
-These tabels get overriden every day.
+This dataset is extracted daily using a Salesforce Python script running in a GitHub workflow.
+Each day the extract process downloads most Salesforce tables from the CDS instance and uploads them to an S3 bucket.
+These table extracts get overridden every day.

 More documentation on the pipeline can be found [here](../../../pipelines/bes/crm/salesforce.md).